typestack/routing-controllers/README.md

 import {createServer} from "routing-controllers";
 import "reflect-metadata";
 import "./UserController";
-import "./MyMiddleware"; // don't forget to load it import "./CustomErrorHandler"; // don't forget to load it let app = createServer();
+import "./MyMiddleware"; // here we load it import "./CustomErrorHandler"; // here we load it let app = createServer();
 app.listen(3000);
 ```